Lybecker/azure-secure-networking-for-devs/exercises/instructions/2-private-network.md

 Our virtual networks sure feel empty and sad.
 Let's cheer them up by giving them subnets!

-1. In the "shared" virtual network - the one in North Europe - create the following two subnets:
-    1. Subnet for Azure Bastion - the name and size need to be specific and you must figure out what they are
-    1. `snet-shared-{team name}-dev-northeurope`, span of 64 IP addresses should be plenty for our needs
+1. In the "shared" virtual network - the one by default in Sweden (heja Sverige!) - create a subnet for shared resources: `snet-shared-{team name}-dev-{location}`, span of 64 IP addresses should be plenty for our needs
         <!-- * Add service endpoint for storage -->
 1. In the both two other virtual networks, create:
     1. `snet-shared-{team name}-dev-{location}` with the range of 128 addresses